vitorio55/esp8266-pet-feeder/README.md

-# Atomated Pet Feeder using ESP8266
+# Radio controlled DIY Pet Feeder using ESP8266

-An automatic DIY pet food dispenser using ESP8266 microcontroller.
+A DIY pet food dispenser using ESP8266 microcontroller.
 An optional Blynk support is present (but commented out).

 As can be seen on the image below, it is controlled using a simple radio controller.